Ryan (22) Crewe, UK

 Keeping on is exactly what the family has done, with every member cheerfully rallying around the boys, who are now well past 17.
 Three of Ryan’s four sisters also live in the house with Ryan, Ashley, and their parents.
 His 16 year old sister, Katie, has taken an active role in caring for Ryan.
 She does chest physio for him when he has pneumonia and knows how to operate all of his machines.
 “I can do it with my eyes closed,”she boasts.
 “I didn’t know anything was different with my brothers until I went to school and saw how other people are.
 Some people think that because he’s in a wheelchair, he’s backwards or something.
 But my friends are cool, and they understand.”

-Ryan and Ashley have a healthy appetite for adventure, be it day trips near home or deep into the fantasy realms of movies and video games.
-They recently returned from a trip with their family to the Harry Potter Warner Bros Studio in London.
-There they toured actual film sets and learned about some of the behind the scenes special effects used to make the Harry Potter movies.
-The only thing brighter than the camera lights were the brothers’ smiles, as they got a glimpse of the true magic behind one of their all time favorite stories.
+Ryan and Ashley have a healthy appetite for adventure, be it day trips near home or deep dive into the fantasy realms of movies and video games.
+They recently returned from a trip with their family to the Harry Potter Warner Brothers Studio in London.
+There they toured actual film sets and learned about some of the behind-the-scenes special effects used to make the Harry Potter movies.
+The only thing brighter than the camera lights were the brothers’ smiles, as they got a glimpse of the true magic behind one of their all-time favorite stories.

 Your duties are looking after two physically disabled brothers with Duchenne muscular dystrophy within their family home.
 Myself and my brother that is, we are completely physically disabled and require you to be our arms and legs ...
 Bathing, hoisting, helping with toileting, preparing meals and feeding us, as we can’t lift our arms.
 Administering medication, cleaning the room, as it can affect our chest, washing up ... putting us into bed, dressing us and washing us thoroughly.
 We also have important medical equipment that we will show you how to use.
 As you can see it’s pretty much all aspects of care as guided by us.
 We are young adults with a physical disability.
 When you come for the interview we can explain everything and show you all that needs to be done.
 We also will need you when we go out of the house, as we are unable to do anything [physically] ourselves.